SuhaniGadgil/Portfolio_Suhani_Gadgil/README.md

 Players can:
 - Use Zeus's god power card
+- Use Demeter's god power card
+- Use Artemis's god power card

-The gama has:
+The game has:
-- A count-down timer
+- A countdown timer
-- Human Value of forgiveness
+- Human Value of Forgiveness

-All files can be found in their relevant folders (Sprint 1, Sprint 2, sgad0010).
+All files can be found in their relevant folders (Sprint 1, Sprint 2, Sprint 3).
 Diagrams are placed in their respective folders, with previous versions included to show work progress.
 For more details on each member's contribution, check **Sprint Contribution Log** under **Wiki**